-Policy No.: 3357:15-14-08 Page 1 of 8 Effective: 10/15/2009 Revised: 02/14/2013 Revised: 07/01/2014 Revised: 06/06/2016 Revised: 06/05/2017 Revised: 06/03/2019
+Revised: 02/14/2013 Revised: 07/01/2014 Revised: 06/06/2016 Revised: 06/05/2017 Revised: 06/03/2019 Revised: 06/03/2024

 - (A) Compensation, as used in this manual, is an inclusive term that shall refer to salary plus all fringe benefits.
-Salary shall be defined as direct monetary payment for services rendered. - (B) Stark State College strives to provide a competitive compensation and benefits program designed to attract and retain talent in accordance with applicable laws.
-This policy is administered in accordance with the principles of equal employment opportunity.
+Salary shall be defined as direct monetary payment for services rendered. - (B) Stark State College strives to provide a competitive market-based compensation and benefits derived from third-party surveys.
+This policy is administered in accordance with applicable laws and the principles of equal employment opportunity.

-(A) Salaries

-- (1) Administrative and Professional Employees Salary contracts or notices for administrative and professional employees, other than the President's salary, shall be recommended by the President and approved by the Board of Trustees.
+- (A) Salaries - (1) Administrative and Professional Employees Salary contracts or notices for administrative and professional employees, other than the President's salary, shall be recommended by the President and approved by the Board of Trustees.
 The President's salary shall be established by the Board of Trustees. - (2) Instructional Salaries The procedure for establishing salaries for the instructional staff shall be as follows: - (a) Entry employment salaries shall be individually negotiated with each new employee, taking into consideration the education and experience of the candidate to arrive at a mutually satisfactory figure. - (b) Upon approval of the preliminary budget by the Board of Trustees, the Executive Council will make recommendations for a method of distribution such as: - (i) Salary ranges, including upper and lower limits, for all instructional ranks. - (ii) A percentage of the current salary to be awarded the following fiscal year to those members of the instructional staff whose performance has been judged satisfactory through the evaluation procedure of rule 3357:15-14-06 of the Administrative Code.